Learn Who Portfolio Recovery Associates Really Is

 - Publicly traded debt buyer based in Norfolk Virginia, which operates in America under puppet companies, including Portfolio Recovery Associates.
 The company’s modus operandi is to mass file unprovable credit card collection lawsuits, without the ability to prove that it owns the underlying accounts and without the ability to prove the legitimacy or the amounts of the underlying debt.
 The business model is entirely dependent upon consumers failing to properly respond to lawsuits, thereby enabling PRA and its puppet companies, including Portfolio Recover Associates, LLC to obtain default judgments in cases where consumers could easily have prevented this from happening.

-First, If You’ve Been Sued by Portfolio Recovery Associates, LLC Do Not Call Them and Do Not Talk to Them
+If You’ve Been Sued by Portfolio Recovery Associates Do Not Call Them and Do Not Talk to Them

 I know, technically this is a “to-don’t” rather than a “to-do” but I’m still counting it as one of the three.
 (For more “don’ts” here is a list of the five most common mistakes consumers make when they are sued.)